-On August 14, 2013, The Jewish Advocate, the major Jewish newspaper in Boston, pubon campus is equal and shall be treated with the lished an op-ed which described the ZOA's letter as "expos[ing] with intense moral clarity the stark failure of Jewish leaders and American educational institutions to keep Jewish students safe from a hostile environment."
+On August 14, 2013, The Jewish Advocate, the major Jewish newspaper in Boston, publetter as "expos[ing] with intense moral clarity the stark failure of Jewish leaders and American educational institutions to keep Jewish students safe from a hostile environment."
 The op-ed proclaimed that the ZOA's letter should serve as "a clarion call for all Jews and people of conscience to speak out."

 Shortly thereafter, the ADL sent a letter to President Aoun, urging that "the assertions catalogued in ZOA's recent letter cannot, and should not, be dismissed," and that they be investigated and reported on promptly.
-But Northeastern continued to avoid addressing the problems, issuing a statement claiming that the allegations are "unsubstantiated," and justifying the anti-Semitic harassment and intimidation as "the vigorous exchange of disparate ideas."

-GOVERNMF NT AGREES TO INVESTIGATE ONS OF ANTI-S AT BROOKLYN COLLEGE against Brooklyn College, under Title VI of the Civil Rights Act, with the U.S. Department of Education's Office for Civil Rights (OCR).
+But Northeastern continued to avoid addressing the problems, issuing a statement claiming that the allegations are "unsubstantiated," and justifying the anti-Semitic harassment and intimidation as "the vigorous exchange of disparate against Brooklyn College, under Title VI of the Civil Rights Act, with the U.S. Department of Education's Office for Civil Rights (OCR).
 The complaint described troubling reports from Jewish students that they are being subjected to a hostile campus environment, particularly in the political science department.
 Prior to filing the complaint, the ZOA - and students - had repeatedly reached out to college officials in an effort to remedy the problems.
 These efforts were fruitless.